Preventing Pregnancy

 Be sure to respond to concerns in a respectful manner.

-According to the CDC and the U.S. Office of Population Affairs’ Providing Quality Family Planning Recommendations (QFP) side effects are a primary reason for method discontinuation and providers should discuss ways the client might deal with potential side effects to increase satisfaction with the method and improve continuation.
+According to the CDC and the U.S. Office of Population Affairs’ Providing Quality Family Planning Recommendations (QFP) side effects are a primary reason for method discontinuation.
+Providers should discuss ways the client might deal with potential side effects to increase satisfaction with the method and improve continuation.

 In particular, when counseling on long acting reversible contraception (LARC), providers should communicate the potential side effects for changes in menstruation, bleeding, and cramping.
 Sharing this information with the client may help to alleviate client concerns after placement.